5k-mirrors/misc-poe-tools/filter-sound-generator/README.md

 # Filter sound generator

-Create google project, enable TTS, get key.
+Create google project, enable TTS, get key, save it in the folder as `credentials.json`.

-`export GOOGLE_APPLICATION_CREDENTIALS=credentials.json`
+`npm run start`

 To the filter add something like